<em>Weigelia</em>: planting, growing, pruning

 When to plant Weigelia

-How to plant Weigelia
+How to plant a Weigelia

-Planting in the ground
+Planting in open ground

-- Install the young plant, spreading the roots,
+- Place young plant, spreading roots,

-- Backfill the hole with the mixture,
+- Backfill hole with the mix,

 Planting in a pot

-Choose small-growing varieties, such as the variegated Weigela florida ‘Monet’, W. ‘Black and White’ purple-green, W. ‘Pink Popett’ with lovely autumn colours…
+Choose small-growing varieties, such as variegated Weigela florida ‘Monet’, W. ‘Black and White’ purple‑green, W. ‘Pink Popett’ with lovely autumn colours…

 A pot at least 50 cm high will do.
 Check there is a drainage hole.

-- Check the collar is not buried,
+- Check collar is not buried,

-- Firm down and water thoroughly,
+- Firm down and water abundantly,

 - Mulch to retain moisture.